Table of Contents

 Showing the Property – Install A Smart Lock for Self-Showing

 So your online marketing strategy worked and now you have many potential tenants interested in touring your property on the spot.
-Since you’re managing rental property from out of state, here’s how you make it happen:
+Since you’re managing a rental property from out of state, here’s how you make it happen:

 We advise you to install self-showing facilities on the property.
 Don’t panic, we’ll explain in a second what these mean.